alissatroiano/Hue/README.md

 - I copied Font Awesome's CDN from [cdnjs.com](https://cdnjs.com/libraries/font-awesome).

+- The grayscale hover effect on the homepage was copied from this [Codepen](https://codepen.io/mhhasan320/pen/BwqvLL)

 ## UX Design

 - I copied components from [Bootstrap's documentation](https://getbootstrap.com/docs/5.0/components/navs-tabs/) to make Hue's navigation intuitive and responsive.

 - I copied the sticky bottom navigation (with tabs) from [this Codepen pen](https://codepen.io/alissatroiano/pen/JjEBLvK).

 ### Media
 - I used this article from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) to style the background image on Hue's homepage.